DIPlib/diplib/changelogs/diplib_next.md

   did not properly compute step sizes for `"grid"` sampling, effectively ignoring the value of `probes` and using all pixels (as if `probes` were set to 0).

-- Tensor indexing did not remove color space information as expected, since the fix to the move constructor in 3.4.3.
+- Tensor indexing did not remove color space information as expected (bug introduced with the fix to the move constructor in 3.4.3).

 - `dip::Image::CheckIsMask()` didn't properly check for singleton-expandable masks, accepting masks of any size.

 - `dip::FourierTransform()` threw an exception when the real-to-complex dimension had a size of 2.
   See [issue #158](https://github.com/DIPlib/diplib/issues/158).

-- A wrong asseertion in internal code for `dip::FourierTransform()` made it impossible to inverse transform a real-valued image under certain conditions, when *DIPlib* was built with assertions enabled.
+- A wrong assertion in internal code for `dip::FourierTransform()` made it impossible to inverse transform a real-valued image under certain conditions, when *DIPlib* was built with assertions enabled (bug introduced with the refactoring of the Fourier code in 3.4.0).

 - The 2D parabola fitting function used in `dip::SubpixelLocation()`, `dip::SubpixelMaxima()` and
   `dip::SubpixelMinima()`, with the `"parabolic"` and `"gaussian"` methods, was using wrong weights,